Blaine Robison, M.A.

 Yeshua's assertion in no way contradicts the fact that the Father raised Yeshua from the dead (Acts 2:24).
 He will rise because he will receive his life again from the Father (John 10:17).
 This verse is the only reference in the Testimony of John to the resurrection occurring within a time frame of three days.
 The Synoptic Narratives use a variety of phrases in relation to the three days.
 See the extended note on Mark 8:31 that explains the timeframe related to Yeshua's death and resurrection.

 The Judean authorities: pl. of Grk.
 Ioudaios.
-See the note on verse 6 and 18 above. then said: Grk. legō, aor.
+See verse 6 and 18 above. then said: Grk. legō, aor.
 See verse 3 above.
 Forty: Grk. tesserakonta, the number forty. and six: Grk. hex, the number six. years: pl. of Grk. etos, a period of twelve months, a year. this: Grk. toũto, neut. demonstrative pronoun. sanctuary: Grk. naos.
 See the previous verse. was built: Grk. oikodomeō, aor. pass., to erect a structure, which can be new construction, restoration of a structure or adding on to an existing structure.
 Many versions give the impression that the time for constructing the entire temple complex was 46 years (CEB, CEV, CJB, GW, MSG, MW, NASB, NCV, NLV, OJB, RSV, TLB), although HCSB assigns that time to the building of the sanctuary.
 A few versions translate the verb with the meaning that construction had been continuing for forty-six years up to the present moment (LEB, NET, NRSV).

 Herod the Great was interested in perpetuating his name for all eternity through building projects, and his construction program was extensive.
 He had magnificent palaces in Masada, Caesarea and Tiberias.
 Herod built temples for various pagan gods to serve the Gentile populations, which were paid for by heavy taxes on the local Jewish population, but his masterpiece was to be the temple of Israel's God.
 The temple built by Zerubbabel nearly half a millennium before, despite frequent renovation, was still run down and relatively small.
 According to Josephus, the Jewish historian, Herod commenced the project in the eighteenth year of his reign (c.
 20 BC) to tear down the old temple and replace it with something truly magnificent (Ant.
 XV, 11:1).